 If so, how frequently are contracts reviewed and by whom?
 Describe the necessity of the access provided to contractors to the system and whether clearance is required.
 If Privacy Roles and Responsibilities have been established to restrict certain users to different access levels, please describe the roles and associated access levels.
 Explain the need for VA contractors to have access to the PII.

-This question is related to privacy control AR-3, Privacy Requirements for Contractors and Service Providers.
+This question is related to privacy control AR-3, Privacy Requirements for Contractors, and Service Providers.
 Yes, contractors could have remote access to the system, for which there is a national VPN agreement as well as a business agreement with vendor.
-Contractual, agreed upon privacy training and confidentiality is required from the vendor.
+Contractual, agreed upon privacy Version Date: October 1, 2021 Page 27 of 33 training and confidentiality is required from the vendor.
 A Business Associate Agreement (BAA) and an Interconnection System Agreement/Memorandum of Understanding (ISA/MOU) exists between the VA and the contractor.